tpambor/zephyr-box/README.md

    - try running the first time from the shell script instead of VSCode to see the logs clearly without pop-up errors.
 3. If you reloaded VSCode before intitial installation was complete, no problem.
    Close VSCode, run `docker ps`, stop running containers and open VSCode again.
-4. If image is build succesfully in `run_bash_in_docker.sh`, but you have issues with VSCode, try running `Dev Containers: Rebuild without cache and reopen in contaier` action (not from a container).
+4. If image is build succesfully in `run_in_docker.sh`, but you have issues with VSCode, try running `Dev Containers: Rebuild without cache and reopen in contaier` action (not from a container).
    Also ensure that there are no modification which cause container to exit before VSCode canattach itself.
 5. If you have issues with `nrfjprog`/`west flash`, ensure `$LANG` is not set.